OpenNebula/website/content/product/cluster_configuration/storage_system/lvm_drivers.md

 ## OpenNebula Configuration

 First, we need to create the two required OpenNebula datastores: Image and System.
-Both of them will use the `fs_lvm_ssh` transfer driver (TM_MAD).
+- The Image datastore will always use the `fs_lvm_ssh` transfer driver (TM_MAD).
+- The System datastore can use either:
+  - `fs_lvm_ssh` if the images are located on the Frontend node, or
+  - `fs_lvm` if the images are stored in a folder shared between the Compute nodes.

 ### Create System Datastore